 I pursed my lips and replied with a flat “No.”

-“You know,” she started, “For a psychiatrist, you sure know how to get under someone’s skin.
+“You know,” she started, “for a psychiatrist, you sure know how to get under someone’s skin.
 You’re supposed to be helping me feel better instead of explaining my whole life story.”

 I stopped short.
 She was right.
 The dust covering the floor tiles rubbed against my shoes as I walked over to my chair and sunk into it.
+I don’t know why I was getting so frustrated with this patient.
+I’d dealt with murderers and rapists and nearly everything you could possibly think of.
+As I ponder it now, maybe it was because she was only a child.
+Or rather, a teenager.

 “Well then, if you don’t want me to explain it, then why don’t you tell me,” I retorted.
 “Get to know each other a little better, hm?”